romancewastaken/SelfCord/README.md

 * Changing server message listener id: {prefix}channel {channelid}
 * Changing channel sender id: {prefix}channel {channelid}
 * Sending message: Press Q in the console

+# Information
+* 1.)
+Can this be used as a headless client?
+Answer: Yes, you would just manually change your config file for the channel and server.